Ring Floodlight Cam Review|

 This allows you to find where upload speeds are slow -- as slow upload speeds somewhere

 are a major cause of Ring cam quality problems.

 is a cloud-based security camera -- with floodlight, siren, and two-way talk.

 Videos are uploaded to the 'cloud' LIVE via your internet connection

-I installed and tested three Ring Floodlight Cams at three different homes.
-The first was
+I installed and tested three Ring Floodlight Cams at three different homes in the summer of 2017.

 This review documents my first hand experience that I had with